CluelessBiker/project3-layer-cakes/README.md

 Instructions on adding (Termcolor)[https://pypi.org/project/termcolor/] came from (StackOverflow)[https://stackoverflow.com/questions/51530437/no-module-named-termcolor].

 ### Media
-Recipes used for the app were writen by me.
+Recipes used for the app were written by me.